-Provisioning is a very important step that must be performed just once, before connecting any device to the Zerynth Device Manager.
-It consists of associating the device physical identity protected by the secure element with the device identity on the Zerynth Device Manager.
+Claiming the device is a very important step that must be performed just once, before connecting any device to the Zerynth cloud.
+It consists of associating the device physical identity protected by the secure element with the device identity on the Zerynth cloud.
 This step guarantees that the physical device is owned only by the Zerynth account that performs the associations.

-Under the hood the physical device is loaded with a provisioning firmware that generates a signature by exploiting the capabilities of the secure element.
-The signature is then sent to the zDeviceManager that, after verifying its authenticity, associates the physical identity with a zDeviceManager device.
-The association is possible if the physical device is not already associated.
+Under the hood the physical device is loaded with a provisioning firmware that uses the secure element to generate a signature.
+This signature is sent to the Zerynth cloud, after verifying its authenticity, Zerynth cloud associates the physical identity with a virtual device.
+The association is possible only if the physical device is not already associated.
 In that case it must be deassociated first.

 Performing Over the Air Update (FOTA)¶

-When the device is connected to the zDeviceManager it is always possible to update the firmware remotely by sending a FOTA request.
-The device will download the new firmware and install it.
+The device downloads the new firmware and installs it.
 Upon reset, the new firmware will validate itself and if everything works correctly, it becomes permanent.
 FOTA can be easily tested directly from VSCode by clicking

 Zerynth Control Panel; the current project is compiled and the